serwist/serwist/.changeset/soft-keys-design.md

 "@serwist/next": major
 ---

-chore(next): changed `defaultCache`'s `"next-data"`'s handler to NetworkFirst
+chore(next): changed `defaultCache`'s `"next-data"`'s handler to `NetworkFirst`

-- Using `StaleWhileRevalidate` seems to affect `getServerSideProps`.
+- Using `StaleWhileRevalidate` affects `getServerSideProps`'s freshness.
 See https://github.com/serwist/serwist/issues/74 for more details.

 - There's nothing to be done on your side.